Gregfr3D/ArmaReforgerNightVision/README.md

 The GPNVG have been made by Iulian_Dobrogeanu.
 You can find them here : https://skfb.ly/orJHu

-Thanks to BearCore for his help on some scripts.
+Thanks to Bearcore for his help on some scripts.